RhiH/studio_gallery/README.md

 * As a buyer I want to be able to amend the items in my basket.
 * As a buyer I want to be able to remove items from my basket.

-**Site User Goals**

-* To be able to view art and purchase prints of the art and have confirmation of my order sent to me.
-* To be able to amend the quantities of my basket prior to checkout.
-* To be able to view an individual's art on the same page.
-* To be able to purchase multiple prints and get free delivery.
-* To have my info saved so I can make easier purchases and look up past purchases.

 ## Design Choices